 Group lessons are affordable, fun, and a great way to make new friends—and maybe being part of a group will give you that little nudge to keep practicing!
 Our sessions will cover posture, holding the violin and bow, basic technique, and fun music.
 You do not need to know anything about the violin or music—this class is for absolute newcomers!
 You probably won't notice that every lesson is designed to build your skills methodically, and while you're home, you can access helpful info and pictures, fingerings, sound clips, and exercises from the Students section of this web site.
 After this two month course, students will be able to participate in recitals that are held three times per year.

-Students will need to either rent or buy an instrument (please no electric or left handed violins) to take lessons.
-You may rent or buy a violin from a violin dealer, also, affordable loaner violins are available from StringSchool (please select "With Loaner" when signing up for class).
+Students will need to either rent or buy an instrument (please no electric, silent, or "left handed" violins) to take lessons.
+You may rent or buy a violin from a violin dealer, also, affordable loaner violins are available from StringSchool (please select "With Loaner" when signing up for class.)

 Students wishing to buy an instrument should simply search the phone book for the nearest stringed instrument store (search maps with the query "Violin Dealers" or "Musical Instruments.")
 All instruments at the beginning stage are of about the same quality with some variation in the quality of materials.
 It is recommended that you buy from a violin shop/well established music store: beware of dealers that do not seem to specialize in stringed instruments.